Home

 Why an Alternative Alcoholism Treatment?

-The word alternative does not imply less effective, as a matter of a fact, alternative alcoholism treatment that incorporates a biochemical approach is between 74 to 84 percent successful, compared to only .01 or .02 percent in traditional treatment.
+The word alternative does not imply less effective, as a matter of a fact, alternative alcoholism treatment that incorporates a biochemical approach similar to what I discuss on this site, is between 74 to 84 percent successful, compared to only .01 or .02 percent in traditional treatment.

 You are more likely to achieve long-term sobriety.